azoght/coding-club-alexander-academy/Week3.md

 u
 b
 ```
 In the case of the for loop above, *char* is a character of the string "Coding Club".
 Instead of the range() function is the sequence "Coding Club", so each character in this string is being printed out.
-In fact, the output of range() is a sequence itself.
-If you covert a range() function to a list, this will be produced.
+Actually, the value of range() is a sequence itself.
+If you convert a range() function to a list, this will be produced.
 ```python
 print(list(range(6)))
 ```